Programming Exercises for Chapter 11

 <?xml version="1.0"?> <phone_directory> <entry name='barney' number='890-1203'/> <entry name='fred' number='555-9923'/> </phone_directory>

 (This is just a short exercise in basic XML processing; as before, the program in this exercise is not meant to be a useful phone directory program.)

-The sample program Checkers.java from Subsection 7.5.3 lets two players play checkers.
+The sample program Checkers.java from Subsection 7.6.3 lets two players play checkers.
 It would be nice if, in the middle of a game, the state of the game could be saved to a file.
 Later, the file could be read back into the file to restore the game and allow the players to continue.
 Add the ability to save and load files to the checkers program.
 Design a simple text-based format for the files.
-Here is a picture of my solution to this exercise, just after a file has been loaded into the program:
+Here is a picture of my solution to this exercise, showing that Load and Save buttons have been added:

-It's a little tricky to completely restore the state of a game.
+It's a little tricky to restore the complete state of a game after reading the data from a file.
 The program has a variable board of type CheckersData that stores the current contents of the board, and it has a variable currentPlayer of type int that indicates whether Red or Black is currently moving.
 This data must be stored in the file when a file is saved.
 When a file is read into the program, you should read the data into two local variables newBoard of type CheckersData and newCurrentPlayer of type int.
-Once you have successfully read all the data from the file, you can use the following code to set up the program state correctly.
-This code assumes that you have introduced two new variables saveButton and loadButton of type JButton to represent the "Save Game" and "Load Game" buttons:
+Once you have successfully read all the data from the file, you can use the following code to set up the remaining program state correctly.
+This code assumes that you have introduced two new variables saveButton and loadButton of type Button to represent the "Save Game" and "Load Game" buttons: